Skip to content

 Contents

-ITU-R has published propagation models that translate rain rate statistics into attenuation exceedance probabilities.
-The Satellite Link Budget Analyzer implements P.618-13 (rain and scintillation), P.676-13 (gaseous absorption), and P.840-8 (cloud attenuation) directly — no external library required — and couples them with a Monte Carlo over rain rate, pointing loss, EIRP variation, and G/T variation to produce annual availability curves.
+ITU-R has published a suite of propagation models that let you translate rain rate statistics into attenuation exceedance probabilities with actual physical meaning.
+The Satellite Link Budget Analyzer implements these directly: P.618-13 for rain and scintillation, P.676-13 for gaseous absorption, and P.840-8 for cloud attenuation.
+No external library dependencies, no black-box calculations.
+The tool couples these models with a Monte Carlo simulation that varies rain rate, pointing loss, EIRP, and G/T to generate annual availability curves that actually reflect the messy reality of deployed systems.

 ParameterValue